Outsourcing

 BPO and IT Outsourcing are Most Popular

-The most common forms of outsourcing to India relate to IT or BPO.
+The most common forms of outsourcing relate to IT or BPO.
 Software developers, infrastructure engineers, and technical support teams are highly sought-after.
 These professionals are able to provide a service from their end of the world that is as effective and valuable as employing a local team – though, of course, their services are much cheaper.
 Provided that a standard process is in place, managing the relationships between sites can be done successfully and efficiently.

 BPO, the practice of working with a Business Service Provider in India, facilitates the outsourcing of an entire, full-scale service.
 BPO often refers to complete services such as back office administration or contact centres.
 KPO (Knowledge Process Outsourcing) and RPO (Research Process Outsourcing) are often used by outsourcing companies to distinguish their high-value services from “regular” BPO which is often thought to be limited to contact centres or data entry work exclusively.